savonet/liquidsoap/doc/content/ffmpeg_cookbook.md

 On-demand relaying without re-encoding
 --------------------------------------

-Anothe refinement on the previous example is the capacity to relay a stream only when listeners are connected to it, all without re-encoding the content.
+Another refinement on the previous example is the capacity to relay a stream only when listeners are connected to it, all without re-encoding the content.

 To make it work, you will need a format that can be handled by `ffmpeg` for that purpose. `mp3` is a good example.